JLSB EndNote Style |

 Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
 It should be understandable to colleagues from a broad range of scientific disciplines.

 Material and Method should be complete enough to allow experiments to be reproduced.
 However, only truly new procedures should be described in detail; previously published procedures should be cited, and important modifications of published procedures should be mentioned briefly.
 Capitalize trade names and include the manufacturer's name and address.
 Subheadings should be used.
 Methods in general use need not be described in detail.
-The ethical approval for using human and animals in the researches should be indicated in this section with a separated title.
+The ethical approval for using humans and animals in the research should be indicated in this section or Declarations section with a separate title.

 Discussion should interpret the findings in view of the results obtained in this and in past studies on this topic.
 State the conclusions in a few sentences at the end of the paper.
 The Results and Discussion sections can include subheadings, and when appropriate, both sections can be combined.